dbolin/Apex.Serialization/README.md

 #### Settings

-You may pass a Settings object to Binary.Create that lets you choose:
+You must pass a Settings object to Binary.Create that lets you choose:
 - between tree or graph serialization (graph serialization is required for cases where you have a cyclical reference or need to maintain object identity)
 - whether functions should be serialized
 - whether serialization hooks should be called (any methods with the [AfterDeserialization] attribute will be called after the object graph is completely deserialized.)
+- whether to disable inlining (reduces startup time at the cost of throughput)
+- custom serialization actions
+- what types are allowed to be serialized

 #### Performance